ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 1. Repeat the previous steps to configure the _Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString_ setting using the same account information.

 1. To create a service package, right-click the cloud service project and select **Package**.
 In the **Package Windows Azure Application** dialog, click **Package** and then wait until Visual Studio creates it.
 Once the package is ready, Visual Studio opens a window showing the folder that contains the generated files.
-Close the window after you see the package.

 <a name="Ex2Task3" />
 #### Task 3 – Uploading a Service Package Using Windows PowerShell ####